The Wild Atlantic Way – The Rosses

 The Atlantic Ocean skirts around the village where I live.

 I live in the Rosses area of County Donegal in North West Ireland.
-It is an area of outstanding natural beauty – of long sandy beaches, lakes that attract the fishing fraternity, peat bogs filled with wild flowers and a number of islands with exceptional views.
+It is an area of outstanding natural beauty – of long sandy beaches, lakes that attract the fishing fraternity, peat bogs filled with wild flowers and a number of beautiful islands.

 Peat bogs fringing the sea near the town of Dungloe